starkbank/sdk-node/README.md

 npm install starkbank
 ```

+## Versioning

+This project adheres to the following versioning pattern:

+Given a version number MAJOR.MINOR.PATCH, increment:

+- MAJOR version when the **API** version is incremented.
+This may include backwards incompatible changes;
+- MINOR version when **breaking changes** are introduced OR **new functionalities** are added in a backwards compatible manner;
+- PATCH version when backwards compatible bug **fixes** are implemented.

 ## Creating a Project

 To connect to the Stark Bank API, you need user credentials.
 We currently have 2